The Research Passport and Streamlined Human Resources Arrangements

 For advice on the use of the Research Passport, please see below for the relevant lead organisation and contact for each UK nation:

-- England: The NIHR Comprehensive Local Research Networks (CLRNs) are supporting the implementation of this guidance across HEIs and the NHS in England.
-If you have any questions, in the first instance, please contact the Lead RM&G Manager of your local CLRN.
-Further information is also available from Jacqueline Mathews, NIHR Clinical Research Network Coordinating Centre at email@example.com.
+- England: The NIHR Local Clinical Research Network (LCRN) support the implementation of this guidance across HEIs and the NHS in England.
+If you have any questions, please contact the Lead RM&G Manager of your local CRN

 - Scotland: NHS Research Scotland via NHS Scotland Health Boards.
 Contact: Liz Coote